 Static vs. momentum-based ESG rating

 Glaciers meltdown, frequent forest fires, Venice under water – more and more cases point to the alarming problem of global warming.
-Further attention to climate change has been attracted also by Greta Thunberg giving an emotional speech during the UN summit.
+Further attention to the climate change has been attracted also by Greta Thunberg giving emotional speech during UN summit.
 Growing awareness about the environmental issues is likely to help the funds with ESG tilt in attracting more funds.
-Caring and conscious investors are willing to contribute to the improving climate conditions with their impact investing – a term applied when the effect from investments outweighs the investment returns.
+Caring and conscious investors are willing to contribute to the improving climate conditions with their impact investing – term applied when the effect from investments outweighs the investment returns.

-Usually, ESG ETFs and funds aim to invest in the companies with the highest ESG ratings or in the companies with already established socially responsible and environment-friendly operations, lowest CO2 emissions, lowest amounts of waste generation, with lowest amounts of water use.
+Usually ESG ETFs and funds aim to invest in the companies with the highest ESG ratings or in the companies with already established socially responsible and environment-friendly operations, lowest CO2 emissions, lowest amounts of waste generation, with lowest amounts of water use.
 Interestingly, the biggest contributions to the environment preservation and increased social responsibility can be made by yet imperfect enterprises, which, however, made a commitment to improve and are consequently heading for their goal.
-With originally lower ESG standards, these companies tend to have higher leverage, as the effect of adopting higher ESG standards will likely have a more positive effect on their cost discipline, risk control, etc. Research indicates that companies with positive ESG momentum tend to perform better than their peers with already developed ESG culture.
+With originally lower ESG standards, these companies tend to have higher leverage, as the effect of adopting higher ESG standards will likely have more positive effect on their cost discipline, risk control, etc. Research indicates that companies with positive ESG momentum tend to perform better than their peers with already developed ESG culture.

 Our perception of ESG momentum

-To exclude any subjectivity in our judgment on ESG improvement, we have selected only numerical KPIs, which companies publish in their sustainability reports.
-Therefore, analytical sample includes only those companies, which care about ESG as it was evidenced in published ESG reports so that the minimum level of compliance with standards of being socially and environmentally responsible is ensured.
+To exclude any subjectivity in our judgement on ESG improvement, we have selected only numerical KPIs, which companies publish in their sustainability reports.
+Therefore, analytical sample includes only those companies, which care about ESG as it was evidenced in published ESG reports, so that the minimum level of compliance with standards of being socially and environmentally responsible is ensured.
 In total 12 criteria were selected: four in each area – Environment, Social and Governance.
 ESG momentum rating covers most important quantitative ratios, including board independence, salary gap, lost time incident rate as well as resource consumption and CO2 emissions to name a few.
 All absolute values, such as energy consumption or CO2 emissions, were taken in the context of total sales.

 We have also concentrated our analysis on European companies as US firms are not yet sufficiently advanced in providing extensive data on ESG performance indicators, leaving scarce possibility for thorough analysis.

-ESG score and ESG momentum by industry
+Fig. 1: ESG score and ESG momentum by industry

 Average momentum ratings for the sectors did not come as a surprise: Utilities are the best in improving their ESG standing, followed by Materials and noteworthy they both have low absolute ratings.
-Healthcare companies, which are already playing in higher ESG league, have the lowest ESG momentum.
+Healthcare companies, which are already playing in higher ESG league, have lowest ESG momentum.